G. K. Chesterton: Writing

 Chesterton wrote around 80 books, several hundred poems, some 200 short stories, 4,000 essays (mostly newspaper columns), and several plays.
-He was a literary and social critic, historian, playwright, novelist, Catholic theologian and apologist, debater, and mystery writer.
+He was a literary and social critic, historian, playwright, novelist, and Catholic theologian and apologist, debater, and mystery writer.
 He was a columnist for the Daily News, The Illustrated London News, and his own paper, G. K.'s Weekly; he also wrote articles for the Encyclopædia Britannica, including the entry on Charles Dickens and part of the entry on Humour in the 14th edition (1929).
-His best-known character is the priest-detective Father Brown, who appeared only in short stories, while The Man Who Was Thursday is arguably his best-known novel.
+His best-known character is the priest-detective Father Brown, who appears only in short stories, while The Man Who Was Thursday is arguably his best-known novel.
 He was a convinced Christian long before he was received into the Catholic Church, and Christian themes and symbolism appear in much of his writing.
 In the United States, his writings on distributism were popularised through The American Review, published by Seward Collins in New York.
+Chesterton's writings consistently displayed wit and a sense of humour.
+He employed paradox, while making serious comments on the world, government, politics, economics, philosophy, theology and many other topics.

 Of his nonfiction, Charles Dickens: A Critical Study (1906) has received some of the broadest-based praise.
 According to Ian Ker (The Catholic Revival in English Literature, 1845–1961, 2003), "In Chesterton's eyes Dickens belongs to Merry, not Puritan, England"; Ker treats Chesterton's thought in chapter 4 of that book as largely growing out of his true appreciation of Dickens, a somewhat shop-soiled property in the view of other literary opinions of the time.
 The biography was largely responsible for creating a popular revival for Dickens's work as well as a serious reconsideration of Dickens by scholars.

-Chesterton's writings consistently displayed wit and a sense of humour.
-He employed paradox, while making serious comments on the world, government, politics, economics, philosophy, theology and many other topics.

-T.S.
-Eliot summed up his work as follows:
+T. S. Eliot sums up his work as follows:

-Eliot commented further that "His poetry was first-rate journalistic balladry, and I do not suppose that he took it more seriously than it deserved.
+Eliot comments further: "His poetry was first-rate journalistic balladry, and I do not suppose that he took it more seriously than it deserved.
 He reached a high imaginative level with The Napoleon of Notting Hill, and higher with The Man Who Was Thursday, romances in which he turned the Stevensonian fantasy to more serious purpose.
 His book on Dickens seems to me the best essay on that author that has ever been written.
 Some of his essays can be read again and again; though of his essay-writing as a whole, one can only say that it is remarkable to have maintained such a high average with so large an output."

-Views and contemporaries
+In 2022, a three-volume bibliography of Chesterton was published, listing 9,000 contributions he made to newspapers, magazines, and journals, as well as 200 books and 3,000 articles about him.